Terms and Definitions

 Because it is useful for a number of purposes to be able to move between broader genres and more specific ones, the ontology organizes its terms through a combination of OWL classes that provide broad groupings and SKOS taxonomic relations amongst instances.
 The OWL classes provide the ability to reason from narrower to broader terms, while the SKOS properties provide more limited transitive narrower/broader relationships.

-Learn more about the Genre ontology by visiting the Genre Terms and Definitions page or the Genre vocabulary page.
+Learn more about the Genre ontology by visiting the Genre Terms and Definitions page or see the LINCS Genre vocabulary page for a SKOS version.

 The separate Illness & Injury ontology contains a taxonomy of terms to describe health problems or causes of death in the context of historical or cultural analysis where specific information is often unavailable.
 It is an abbreviated version of the World Health Organization's (WHO) Startup Mortality List (ICD-10-SMoL), the WHO's simplified application of ICD-10.
 It was developed to add structure to the designations for cause of death and health problems represented in biographical information.
 ICD defines the universe of diseases, disorders, injuries and other related health conditions.
 These terms were based on the version of ICD-10-SMoL from June 2018.

-Learn more about the Illness & Injury ontology by visiting the Illness & Injury Terms and Definitions page or the Injuries & Illnesses vocabulary page.
+Learn more about the Illness & Injury ontology by visiting the Illness & Injury Terms and Definitions page or see the LINCS Injuries & Illnesses vocabulary page for a SKOS version.

 The Functional Relation predicate indicates that the two terms may be treated as related for functions such as querying and retrieval, but it also denies a semantic relationship between the two terms.
 This predicate is designed to bring together incommensurate terms for processing purposes but also to exclude them from semantic operations.
 This differentiates from, for instance, the skos:semanticRelation property and the skos:closeMatch predicate which serves a similar purpose but asserts a semantic proximity.